 - Learn and practice saying “No” both verbally and non-verbally

-- In the moment something occurs that you do not like, let the person know.
+- At the moment something occurs that you do not like, let the person know.

 - Learn cueing to let someone know their touch is unwanted such as removing someone’s hand from your body with a clear headshake “no”.